 The Community Interpreter Division is dedicated to promoting professionalism and excellence in interpreting, in order to enhance the provision of health and social services to our region’s diverse communities.
 The group sponsors regular trainings and events around the region.
 For more information, please contact Cindy Roat.

-The Northwest Literary Translators is a group of experienced and aspiring translators of literature.
+The Translation Division organizes events and trainings of interest to translators working with the written word.
+The division includes the Northwest Literary Translators, a group of experienced and aspiring translators of literature.
 The group meets regularly for readings, workshops, and presentations by guest speakers.
 For more information, please contact Shelley Fairweather-Vega.

 The Finance Committee tracks NOTIS’s budget and financial accounts to ensure funds are used responsibly and in the best interests of the organization and its members.
 The Finance Committee is looking for an at-large member.
-For more information or to volunteer, please contact chair Lindsay Bentsen.
+For more information or to volunteer, please contact chair Melody Winkle.

 The Nominating Committee is charged with finding and evaluating potential board members for NOTIS’s annual elections.
 The Nominating Committee is looking for two at-large members to serve in 2019.
 For more information or to suggest a candidate, please contact committee chair Maria Farmer.